 In a GLP compliant skin irritation study conducted in accordance with OECD TG 404, 3 New Zealand white (NZW) rabbits (1 male, 2 females) were treated with the chemical for 4 hours under semi-occlusive conditions.
 Observations were recorded at 24, 48 and 72 hours after patch removal.
-Mean scores for erythema and oedema were 0 for each animal.
+Mean scores (based on observations at 24, 48 and 72 hours) for erythema and oedema were 0 for each animal.
 No scores above 0 were attributable to any animal at any time point.
 Corroborating results were observed in another OECD TG 404 study conducted under occlusive conditions (REACH n.d.).